Beanminchild/BangAtHome/README.md

 ## What Framework?
 Framework? whats that? this project is held up by raw html, some javascript and an educated wish.
 Try to mess this S##t up npm left-pad!!

+## Extra
+I will continue to add more features to this so if you like stay tuned.

+I also will be making a real site you can use like Unduck if the using a random file from the internet turns you off.
+But honestly if you dont want to use the janky one file solution id humbly suggest you just use Unduck its great!